Going back to school can be full of challenges: the need to sit still in a classroom, to master new material, and to make new friends.

-To schedule your child’s appointment, call Switalski Eye Care in Plano today.
+To schedule your child’s appointment, call Switalski Eye Care in East Plano today.

 - A:If your child wears glasses, there usually comes a time when they ask (beg) for contact lenses.
 You can tell that your child may be ready for contact lenses if they show interest in wearing them, are hygiene-conscious, do chores without being asked repeatedly and takes good care of their glasses.
 We’d be happy to discuss whether your child is a good candidate for contact lenses to help you make an informed decision.

 - A:The internal and external health of the eye is assessed during a pediatric eye exam, as well as their visual health.
 The optometrist will test visual skills like eye movement, tracking abilities, eye teaming, color vision, depth perception, peripheral awareness, eye focusing and visual acuity.
 Be sure to bring your child in annually for a comprehensive eye exam to make sure their eyes and vision are developing normally.
 The earlier an eye problem is caught, the higher the chances of successful treatment.
 And remember, school vision screenings are no substitute for the care and expertise of a pediatric optometrist.